shaimaa-almubarak/Summarization-Reviews/README.md

 Neon - For serverless PostgreSQL infrastructure
 Bun - For the fast JavaScript runtime

-Additional Notes
-Current Limitations

-Hardcoded Product ID: The client currently displays reviews for product ID 2 only No Authentication: The API has no authentication mechanism Limited Error Handling: Some edge cases may not be fully handled No Rate Limiting: API calls to Hugging Face are not rate-limited Seed Data: No seed script is provided; database must be manually populated

-Future Enhancements

-Add product selection UI
-Implement user authentication
-Add review submission functionality
-Create admin dashboard for product management Implement API rate limiting and request throttling
-Add comprehensive test suite
-Deploy to production environment

 Built with ❤️ using React, Express, Prisma, and AI